0xZ0F/RandomProjects/README.md

 # RandomProjects
 Projects I've made for fun.
+Not managed or supported, just putting this here for show.